Microbes are everywhere and affect almost all aspects of our lives

 Microbiology answers big questions by giving us knowledge of very small things.
 Microbiologists are involved in addressing challenges that vary from urgent problems demanding immediate solutions, such as new and emerging diseases, through to long-term issues, like antimicrobial drug resistance, food security and environmental sustainability.

-When the discipline of microbiology is strong and intellectually vibrant, we have a better chance of finding solutions to these problems, and building a healthier, more sustainable and more prosperous future.
+When the discipline of microbiology is strong and intellectually vibrant, we have a better chance of finding solutions to these problems and building a healthier, more sustainable and more prosperous future.

-The Microbiology Society is working with our members and the wider scientific community to engage Government and Parliament on issues and needs for science releating to Brexit.
+We are working with our members and the wider scientific community to engage Government and Parliament on issues and needs for science releating to Brexit.